Darin LaHood: Environment

 LaHood believes that humans "play a role" regarding climate change and that there is "no doubt about that."
 Despite this, he has a 0% lifetime rating from the League of Conservation Voters, indicating consistent votes against environmental causes.

 Health care

 LaHood opposes "able-bodied working men" from accessing Medicaid.
 He supports full repeal of the Affordable Care Act.
-Of single-payer healthcare, LaHood has said he would consider a bill if it was "fiscally sound" and benefited his constituents.
+Of single-payer healthcare, LaHood has said he would consider a bill if it were "fiscally sound" and benefited his constituents.

 Net neutrality

 LaHood opposes net neutrality and believes that revoking it has "zero effect" on privacy or data collection.

 Economic issues

 LaHood supports tax reform, specifically of corporate loopholes.
 In April 2017, he said he would not vote for a tax cut bill unless it was "revenue neutral" so it would not add to the deficit.
 However, in December, LaHood voted for the Tax Cuts and Jobs Act of 2017, which, according to the Congressional Budget Office, will add $1.414 trillion to the national debt.
 In 2025, LaHood supported the One Big Beautiful Bill Act, legislation that would add $3.4 trillion to the national deficit.

 LaHood was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.